Classroom Scheduling is responsible for the scheduling of events into the University’s general assignment academic rooms.

 - Academic journal clubs, University symposia and conferences

-- General events: All general events are scheduled in the order received.
+- General meetings and events: All general meetings events are scheduled in the order received.
 Requests are scheduled only after all events in categories 1 through 3 have been scheduled.

 Who is Eligible to Reserve a Room at UCSF?

 - Registered Campus Organizations (RCOs)

 - Approved Non-Profit and Non-University Organizations